TheDrifter408/payload-beta-test/README.md

 - Contributer can **ONLY** read articles

 # What I haven't achieved:
-I haven't been able to configure it so that a particular user with the role `contributer` be able to update only an individual field 'Comments' in the articles table.
+I haven't been able to configure it so that a particular user with the role `contributer` being able to update only an individual field 'Comments' in the articles table.

 ## How to run it:
 ```bash